magepeopleteam/mage-eventpress/readme.txt

 `

 **cat:**
-By default showing all event, but if you want to show event list of a particular category you can use this attribute, just put the category id with this. example:
+This Shortcode allows you to show event lists for a specific category by using the category ID.
+For example:

 `
 [event-list cat='ID']
 `

 **org:**
-By default showing all event, but if you want to show event list of a particular organization you can use this attribute, just put the category id with this. example:
+If you want to display a list of events for a specific organization, you can use this attribute by including the organizer's ID.
+For example:

 `
 [event-list org='ID']
 `

 **Grid style:**
-To Show the Event in Grid Style. example 👉[Grid Style Demo](https://vaincode.com/event-demo/events-grid-style/)👈:
+To Show the Events in Grid Style. example 👉[Grid Style Demo](https://event.mage-people.com/events-grid-style/)👈:

 `
 [event-list style='grid']